 Typically, expats don’t owe any US taxes.
 This is due to expat tax benefits like the Foreign Earned Income Exclusion and Foreign Tax Credit.
 However, if they are self-employed, live in a low-tax country, or are high-earners, they may have to pay US taxes.

-The US tax payment deadline for Americans abroad is May 17, 2021.
-Typically it is April 15, however, due to the pandemic, the IRS extended the tax payment deadline.
+The US tax payment deadline for Americans abroad is April 18th, 2022.
+Typically it is April 15th, however due to a holiday it’s been adjusted this year.
 The tax filing deadline is different (see below).

 June 15: Tax Filing Deadline for Expats